 Phylogenetic characterisation of marine Chroococcus-like (Cyanobacteria) strains from the Pacific region

-Wood SA, Rhodes L, Smith K, Lengline F, Ponikla K, Pochon X (2016) Phylogenetic characterisation of marine Chroococcus-like (Cyanobacteria) strains from the Pacific region.
-New Zealand Journal of Botany, vol 55(1): 5-13.
+Wood SA, Rhodes L, Smith K, Lengline F, Ponikla K and Pochon X 2017.
+Phylogenetic characterisation of marine Chroococcus-like (Cyanobacteria) strains from the Pacific region.
+New Zealand Journal of Botany, Vol. 55(1): 5-13.

 DOI link here